AND BOTANICAL SCIENCE

 Greatest Potential Impact Award, IMPACT7 2018

-Here’s a 5-minute YouTube movie of Dr. Phillips speaking about her research at an event called Impact7 which ran earlier this month in Melbourne.
-Dr. Phillips won the “Greatest Potential Impact Award” for her research at that event!
+Here’s a 5-minute YouTube movie of Dr. Murray speaking about her research at an event called Impact7 which ran earlier this month in Melbourne.
+Dr. Murray won the “Greatest Potential Impact Award” for her research at that event!